The Next Generation Collaborative Enterprise

 There are massive changes that are taking place in the technological hemisphere when it comes to the 21st century.
 Evolutionary technologies like Web 2.0 are promising to change the landscape forever.
 It is ensuring strong business capabilities, thereby proving to be fruitful for organizations.

-The very essence of Enterprise Architecture demands that there should be a collaborative effort with regards to it.
+The very essence of Enterprise Architecture demands that there should be a collaborative effort with regard to it.
 These architectures are directly responsible for ensuring that seamless collaboration takes place within the organization.
 Collaborative Enterprise Planning and design is the next step towards a better tomorrow, and the statistics suggest the same as well.

 By 2021, over 40% of the world’s companies will be utilizing enterprise architects so that fresh business innovations can be carried out, research from Gartner says.
 The increased standard of collaboration ensures that companies would be able to share their work efficiently with each other.